AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 ## 5.2.
 CoPilot Verification of HPE

-Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways**, select the Transit Gatewasy **_aws-us-east-1-transit_**, select the `"Interfaces"` tab and check the huge number of tunnel interfaces that HPE has instantiated.
+Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways**, select the Transit Gateway **_aws-us-east-1-transit_**, select the `"Interfaces"` tab and check the huge number of tunnel interfaces that HPE has instantiated.

-These tunnels are used with the Spoke Gateway aws-us-east-1-spoke1 and the Transit Gateway aws-us-east-2-transit, because HPE is also enabled on these gateways:
+These tunnels are used with the Spoke Gateway _aws-us-east-1-spoke1_ and the Transit Gateway _aws-us-east-2-transit_, because HPE is also enabled on these gateways:

 ```{figure} images/lab5-ipip.png
 ---